 Life insurance and annuity sales are often times referered by CPA's and Attorneys.
 Make friends in these professions using similar techniques.

 Referrals from doctor offices may end up being your most effective selling technique.
 The doctor referred prospect will quickly sign up for whatever you recommend.
 This will enable you to maneuver the conversation to ancillary products such as final expense, long term care, annuities, etc.

-For additional selling tips attend the Monday thru Friday Noon ET conference call
+For additional selling tips attend the Monday to Thursday Noon & Weekends 2pm ET conference call.

 *The information provided is intended for licensed insurance agents only.
 It is not intended for the purpose of advertising the insurance products to the general public.